vungocbinh2009/pytexexam/README.md

 ## About this branch
 - This branch includes the source code of the upcoming pytexexam version (3.0)
-- Objective: Redesign package to generalize exam generation process and include more question types instead of MCQ only in pytexexam 2.x
+- Objective: Redesign package to generalize exam generation process and include more question types instead of MCQ only in pytexexam 2.x.
+If you want to use pytexexam 2.x, go to branch pytexexam 2.x in this repo.
-The project is not complete yet.

 Install from github, using pip (for testing only)
 ```shell